-Keeping with the church metaphor, this summerhouse is intended as a place of retreat, a place of profound calm and peace.
+Keeping with our church metaphor, this summerhouse is intended as a place of retreat, a place of profound calm and peace.
 Every design choice and architectural feature aligns with that intention, while blending seamlessly with the wild nature outside.

 The light tone-on-tone palette of materials was a very conscious decision by Norm Architects, not least because it amplifies natural light and by doing so, highlights and celebrates the transitions of day.
 This is a place to slow down and notice the little things, like the changing light at dusk...